bclittleua/scripts/swmud/readme.md

 These are the files used to run a discord bot for swmud.org that checks and returns remaining mud boot time.

-discobot.py is the bot itself and listens for /uptime to run manbc.sh
+discobot.py is the bot itself and listens for /uptime on the swmud discord server to run manbc.sh

 manbc.sh briefly connects to mud and grabs uptime from login prompt